 Surely your local High Street solicitor can handle this?

 Professional conduct is a speciality.
 Few advisers have the experience of investigating and prosecuting accountants gained by Chris Cope at the ICAEW from 1976-1983, running an advisory service for accountants (1984-1987) and as a practising solicitor (1988-2013) when he specialised in defending accountants.
-And few advisers have the experience of David Young accumulated over 11 years working for the ICAEW.

 Initial free telephone guidance for accountants on practice problems.
 Thereafter, we will charge the accountant £220 per hour for advice (for instance, practice assurance issues, client money regulations and changes in professional appointments).
 Practice inspections and the Money Laundering Regulations continue to cause problems for practitioners.
 Either we can help or we will put you in touch with someone who can.